-Beneficial Owner: Shares Registered in the Name of a Broker, Bank or Other Agent

-If at the close of business on the Record Date your shares were held, not in your name, but rather in an account at a brokerage firm, bank, dealer or other similar organization, then you are the beneficial owner of shares held in "street name" and the Notice is being forwarded to you by that organization.
+Beneficial Owner: Shares Registered in the Name of a Broker, Bank or Other Agent name" and the Notice is being forwarded to you by that organization.
 The organization holding your account is considered to be the stockholder of record for purposes of voting at the Annual Meeting.
 As a beneficial owner, you have the right to direct your broker, bank or other agent regarding how to vote the shares in your account.
 You are also invited to attend the Annual Meeting in person.
 However, since you are not the stockholder of record, you may not vote your shares in person at the Annual Meeting unless you request and obtain a valid proxy from your broker, bank or other agent.